 There Are Free Programs to Help Veterans Succeed as Entrepreneurs

-We’re done a little research.
-Some excellent free programs help Veteran entrepreneurs tap into ecosystems that can help them thrive, including:
+We’ve done a little research.
+There are some excellent free programs that help Veteran entrepreneurs tap into ecosystems that can help them thrive, including:

 - Boots to Business